daltontahy/daltontahy/README.md

 ### I'm A Current Undergraduate Student at Northeastern,

 ## Who Am I?
-~ I'm originally from upstate New York, and currently pursuing my B.S. in Boston, MA.
-~ My academic passions are neuroscience and psychological research.
-~ I love the intersection between the mind and technology, as explored in my projects.
-~ I aspire to apply my biotechnical worldview in an array of clinical and research environments.
+~ I'm originally from upstate New York, and currently pursuing my B.S. in Boston, MA. /n ~ My academic passions are neuroscience and psychological research.   /n ~ I love the intersection between the mind and technology, as explored in my projects./n ~ I aspire to apply my biotechnical worldview in an array of clinical and research environments./n

 ## Professional Information
 My resume is available here.